RafaelReyesCarmona/SteinhartHart/README.md

 * **T0** is 298'15 ºK (25 ºC)
 * **R** is the resistance at T (in ohms),
 * **NTC** is the resistence of thermistor at 298'15 ºK (25 ºC)
-* **beta** are the Steinhart-Hart beta coefficient that vary depending on the type and model of Thermistor.
+* **beta** is the Steinhart-Hart beta coefficient that vary depending on the type and model of Thermistor.
-These can usually be found in the data sheet.
+It can usually be found in the data sheet.

 ## More Information ##